ctrimble/combinatorics/README.md

   - starting in the middle of an iteration.
   - inlining of combinatoric engine handlers with ASM.

+## Mailing List

+  If you are using this project, it would be great to hear from you.
+I have set up a user mailing list on [Librelist](http://librelist.com/index.html) for any questions or comments.
+Simply email combinatorics@librelist.com to sign up.

 ## Building from Source

   To build this project, you will need [Maven 3.0](http://maven.apache.org/) and Java 1.6 or higher installed.